puck/catalystcloud-docs/source/object-storage/replication-policy.rst

 ..
 Note::
- Before continuing please ensure that you have sourced an OpenRC file that does not use MFA otherwise the object storage API will not function correctly.
+ Before continuing please ensure that you have sourced an OpenRC file that does not use MFA; otherwise the object storage API will not function correctly.
 Additionally, ensure that you have the Swift command line tools installed.

 The following is a tutorial that will show you how to create a container that has a single region replication policy.
 Then we will upload a test file to the